-- Read and review board agendas, meetings packets and minutes as well as any other necessary materials. - Participate in and adhere to the annual Open Meetings Training provided by the Legal Department, review the Park City Officials Handbook, sign oath of office and disclosure statement. - Attend City Council meetings or community functions as appropriate discussions or occasions arise. - Only voting members are allowed to make a motion and to vote on motions brought up by the board. - Annually appoint a Chair and Vice-Chair position.
+- Read and review board agendas, meetings packets and minutes as well as any other necessary materials. - Participate in and adhere to the annual Open Meetings Training provided by the Legal Department, review the Park City Officials Handbook, sign oath of office and disclosure statement. - Attending City Council meetings or community functions as appropriate discussions or occasions arise. - Only voting members are allowed to make a motion and to vote on motions brought up by the board. - Annually appoint a Chair and Vice-Chair position.
 The Chair of the board is responsible for running meetings, including keeping the board focused on agenda items, keeping time at meetings, and summarizing motions that the board makes for minutes.
 Additionally the Chair may assist the staff liaison in setting meeting agendas and presenting at City Council or community events.
 The Vice Chair shall assist the Chair with duties as described above, when the Chair is unavailable or at the request of the Chair. - All voting members shall make efforts to adhere to the attendance policy.
 Two (2) absences in a total year are allowed.
 Those members who are absent for more than the allowed limit shall be reviewed by the Public Art Advisory Board.
 Should the Public Art Advisory Board find reason to recommend removal of a member that does not uphold the attendance policy, City Council shall review the matter and confirm or deny the recommendation.
+Only voting members are allowed to make a motion and to vote on motions brought up by the board.